petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/using-the-navigation-menus-application.md

 ---
 # Using the Navigation Menus Application

-The Navigation Menus application is used to create custom menus for site pages and content.
+Use the Navigation Menus application to create custom menus for site pages and content.
 With it, you can determine which elements are included in a menu, and how they're organized.
 Once created, you can display your custom menus using [page fragments](../creating-pages/page-fragments-and-widgets/using-fragments.md) or [widgets](../creating-pages/using-widget-pages/adding-widgets-to-a-page.md).

 ```{note}
 For Liferay 7.3 and earlier, pages are the only entity that can be added to a navigation menu.
 As of Liferay 7.4 U1+, navigation menus support adding additional entity types to a navigation menu.